(that actually get opened)

-Having something to celebrate every day can be fun, but it can easily become annoying.
-That’s why it’s important to practice celebrating in moderation, especially as a business or organization.
-National holidays can create some great content, but you don’t want it to become too much of a good thing.
+Having something to celebrate every day can be fun, but it can easily become overdone.
+That’s why it’s important to practice celebrating in moderation, especially as a business.
+National holidays can create some great content for emails and social posts, but you don’t want it to become too much of a good thing.
 Here are my 3 tips when it comes to celebrating and using all the national holidays in your marketing.

 Keep It Relevant